Skip to content

 Support at the LSE

 The Disability and Mental Health Service offers confidential advice and support to all disabled students.
 This includes support for students with physical impairments, long-term health conditions, mental health conditions, specific learning difficulties, and autistic spectrum conditions.
-Additionally, you can learn more about diagnostic assessment, central exam adjustments and my adjustments by clicking the links.
+Additionally, you can learn more about central exam adjustments and my adjustments by clicking the links.
 You can also access dedicated career support for disabled students.
 You can also find an Accessibility Guide to campus here

 Support at the LSESU